Applying to Lancaster Medical School

 Which degree is right for you?

-Lancaster Medical School offers two MBChB programmes.
-You can apply for a standard five-year MBChB Medicine and Surgery degree and a six-year MBChB with a Gateway Year if you are eligible.
+Lancaster Medical School offers two MBChB programmes: our five-year Medicine and Surgery degree, and our six-year Medicine and Surgery with a Gateway Year degree.

-Each degree has slightly different eligibility requirements, but both degree programmes follow the same selection process:
+Each degree has different requirements, but both follow the same selection process:

 Our course content information may help you decide which degree is right for you.